borisreitman/telegram-tk/README.md

 telegram-tk name Aleks --channel <channel>
 ```

-Any command that accepts channel, can take the internal telegram ID of the channel, it's @foo it has one, or match by name.
-If more than one matches, you will be prompted to select one of them.
+Any command that accepts channel, can take the internal telegram ID of the channel, it's @foo "username" if it has one, or partial name.
+If more than one matches, you will be prompted to select one of channels.

 ### Finding people by text